-Tarmac Delay Contingency Plan
+SkyWest Airlines Tarmac Delay Contingency Plan

-- The pilot-in-command (PIC) determines there is a safety or security risk to deplaning passengers, such as a weather event or an air traffic control or government directive; or,
+- The pilot-in-command (PIC) determines there is a safety or security risk to deplaning passengers, such as a weather event, or an air traffic control or government directive; or,

 - ATC (Air Traffic Control) advises the PIC that a return to the gate, or allowing passengers to deplane at a location other than the gate, would significantly disrupt airport operations.

-- Allow customers to use cell phones and laptop computers and move freely about the cabin, in accordance with safety and federal guidelines
+- Allow customers to use cell phones and laptop computers and move freely about the cabin, in accordance with safety and federal guidelines.

-- Ensure access to medical attention for any passenger if necessary
+- Ensure access to medical attention for any passenger, if necessary.

-- Ensure aircraft lavatory(s) remain operable
+- Ensure aircraft lavatory(s) remain operable.

-- Ensure comfortable cabin temperature and adequate ventilation
+- Ensure comfortable cabin temperature and adequate ventilation.

-- Flight Deck/InFlight crew will monitor passenger and cabin conditions and notify SkyWest operational officials to change the course of action when necessary.
+- Flight deck/InFlight crew will monitor passenger and cabin conditions and notify SkyWest Operational Control Center officials to change the course of action, when necessary.

 - In the event an aircraft is boarded but remains parked at a gate or remote location, with the main cabin door open, and an actual opportunity to egress exists, SkyWest will ensure that passengers are informed of this opportunity, beginning 30 minutes after embarkation, and continuing every 30 minutes thereafter, so long as the opportunity exists.